Browse Place Names

 Zambezi (River) Chewa, Bemba, Tonga, Shona, English

-The name of a river in Southern Africa, of uncertain meaning.
+The name of a river in the south of Africa, of uncertain meaning.
 It could possibly be from the name of the Bisa people of Zambia.
 According to the explorer David Livingstone it meant "great river".

 Zambia (Country) Chewa, Bemba, Tonga, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Slovak, Hungarian, Romanian